-The OCEANS 2019 Seattle “Call for Abstracts” will open on March 25, 2019.
+The OCEANS 2019 Seattle “Call for Abstracts” opened on March 25, 2019.
 We seek engaging and cutting-edge technical presentations for our conference in October.
 These will be presented during the technical sessions (including workshops and tutorials) occurring Monday through Thursday October 28th-31st.
-The deadline for abstract submission is May 31st, 2019.

 Abstracts must fall under one of the topics for this year’s event as listed here, and authors must specify which of the three categories of presentation listed below is preferred.
 Abstracts will be reviewed by multiple members of IEEE-OES and MTS for suitability and lack of plagiarism, and the results of that review will be communicated to authors on (or before) July 12th, 2019.
 Those that are accepted will be invited to submit a full paper or poster by September 16th, 2019.
 The papers and posters actually presented by authors in person at our meeting will be published in the IEEE eXplore journal and available for download from the OCEANS’19 app and online program.

 Again, the deadline for abstract submission is May 31st and the committee will contact you on (or before) July 12th as to whether or not your abstract is accepted.
 If accepted, and you wish to participate, you will be required to register for the conference when you upload your presentation.

 - Oral Presentation: If accepted, you are required to write a paper per instructions for publication in IEEE Xplore.
 Further, to achieve publication, you, or one of your listed co-authors, are required to orally present that paper in Seattle sometime on Monday through Wednesday, October 28-30.